 - To have a “voice” and to share their opinions and ideas with others

 We value the benefits of operating a School Council.
 The School Council represents the whole school.
 We feel they benefit the whole community and as a school we operate as a community.
-Through our School Council and class council work it is hoped that we can develop a balance and wholeness, helping to make our community more harmonious to live in.
+Through our School Council work it is hoped that we can develop a balance and wholeness, helping to make our community more harmonious to live in.
 Our School Council work will enable pupils with positive attitudes to exert a positive influence.
 Everyone will benefit from the work of the School Council.

 - A safe, happy and fair learning environment